AmineAndam04/Algorithmic-trading/README.md

 # Algorithmic-trading Library in Python

-The AT library is a python library than can be used to create trading algorithems using technical indicators.
-It's built on Pandas, Numpy and Matplotlib.
+The AT Library is a python library that can be used to create trading algorithms using technical indicators.
+It's built on Pandas, Numpy, and Matplotlib.

 ![Example Chart](/images/sign_bb.png)